-- Supplies & Operating Expenses: Do not fill in anything on this page (Do NOT put zeroes anywhere).
-Just save and go to next page. - Equipment: Do not fill in anything on this page (Do NOT put zeroes anywhere).
-Just save and go to next page. - Travel: Do not fill in anything on this page (Do NOT put zeroes anywhere).
-Just save and go to next page. - Consultants & Contractors: Do not fill in anything on this page (Do NOT put zeroes anywhere).
-Just save and go to next page. - Program Income: Select "No." - Budget Summary: Fill out anything required with a red asterisk if applicable.
-Then go to next page. - Budget Narrative: Most of these questions will not apply to you.
+Just save and go to next page.

+- " Consultants & Contractors: Do not fill in anything on this page (Do NOT put zeroes anywhere).
+Just save and go to next page. - " Program Income: Select "No." - " Budget Summary: Fill out anything required with a red asterisk if applicable.
+Then go to next page. - Budget Narrative: Most of these questions may be non.
 The only ones to answer is the 1st question regarding an increase in money from the prior grant year (2nd if applicable), and the last involving internal controls.
 Employee travel, equipment, and supplies & operating expenses just answer with N/A.